 #3: Cater for technology-led generations in the workplace

 The workplace demographic is continuing to shift, and the newest through the door have been raised in a technologically advanced landscape.

 Expectations of workplace tech are high amongst the Millennial generation and the newer Gen Z; 42% of American Millennials say they’d likely quit a job if workplace tech didn’t meet their standards, and 81% of Millennials say the technology available influences their decision to take a new position (Future Workforce Study, Dell).

-Matching the functionality and expectations created by consumer technology is integral to a strong employer brand and employee experience of the digital workplace.
-Our always-on digital natives expect to be connected, without restrictions; to enjoy a superior user experience, and exercise control over their own workplace tools and applications.
+Matching the functionality and expectations created by consumer technology is integral to a strong employer brand and employee experience in the digital workplace.
+Our always-on digital natives expect to be connected, without restrictions; to enjoy a superior user experience, and to exercise control over their workplace tools and applications.

 #4: Support a productive, efficient, and accessible virtual office